About Elsa Blomster and Lena Gunnarsson

 We welcome you to follow us on this journey!

 My gun dog training began rather haphazardly.
 When I bought my first dog Ludde I knew that I wanted a cream golden retriever and that we would take a course in everyday good behavior – that was all.
 Attending this course I came to realize how much fun dog training was, and immediately subscribed to several other courses.
 I was given my first dummy and was introduced to gundog training.
 My interest in dog training kept on increasing and I began training obedience and gun dog training, along with educating myself as an instructor.

 After a while I understood that Ludde was not as fascinated with training as I was.
 He was, for his whole life, quite content with dazing on the couch, strolling in the woods and generally being cozy.
-Pretty soon the idea of another dog emerged, this time a working golden – and what a worker she is.
+Pretty soon the idea of another dog emerged, this time a working golden – and what a worker she was.
 Diesel and I have competed in obedience, rally obedience, tracking and field trial and obtained official qualifications in all these disciplines.
 With Diesel I’ve got a prize in the Swedish Open Class B-type cold game trial and competed in the highest class in working tests.